How to Plan a Road Trip – The Definitive Guide 2023

 2. Are you Travelling Solo or with Others on your Road Trip?

-Taking decisions as a solo traveller means you won’t have to agree on any decisions.
-Otherwise, if you have travel companions you will need to collaborate on the details of your road trip plan.
+Making decisions as a solo traveller means you won’t have to agree on any decisions.
+Otherwise, if you have travel companions, you must collaborate on your road trip plan details.

-Are you the type of traveller that likes to meander during road trips, taking in as many sights as possible?
+Are you a traveller who likes to meander during road trips, taking in as many sights as possible?

 Regardless, these are the factors that may impact your road trip planning route selection and travel times: